Fourier-Attentive Representation Learning: A Fourier-Guided Framework for Few-Shot Generalization in Vision-Language Models: Abstract

 \section{Abstract}

 Large-scale pre-trained Vision-Language Models (VLMs) have demonstrated strong few-shot learning capabilities.
 However, these methods typically learn holistic representations where an image's domain-invariant structure is implicitly entangled with its domain-specific style.
 This presents an opportunity to further enhance generalization by disentangling these visual cues.
 In this paper, we propose \textbf{F}ourier-\textbf{A}ttentive \textbf{R}epresentation \textbf{L}earning (FARL), a novel framework that addresses this by explicitly disentangling visual representations using Fourier analysis.
 The core of our method is a dual cross-attention mechanism, where learnable representation tokens separately query an image's structural features (from the phase spectrum) and stylistic features (from the amplitude spectrum).
 This process yields enriched, disentangled tokens that are then injected deep into the VLM encoders to guide adaptation.
 Our design, which includes an asymmetric injection strategy, forces the model to learn a more robust vision-language alignment.
-Extensive experiments on 15 datasets demonstrate the effectiveness of our approach.
+Extensive experiments on 15 datasets demonstrate the effectiveness of our approach. \keywords{Vision-Language Models \and Feature Disentanglement \and Representation Learning \and Few-shot Learning \and Domain Generalization \and Frequency-domain Analysis}